Course: Social Rehabilitation

 Oral examination, Interview, Systematic student observation, Seminar work

-Students regularly study recommended literature and other materials that are sent to them by teachers.
-Terms of credit: a) 80% participation in the seminars; b) active work during the seminars; c) processing and presentation of a seminar work on the assigned topic.
+The course is completed credit and oral exam.
+Terms of credit: 1. active participation in lectures and work in student´s group work; 2. processing and presentation of a seminar paper on the assigned topic.
+3. participation in the excursion .
 After getting the credit students may complete oral exam.
 Oral exam: Students proceed to the oral exam after successfully obtaining credit by the deadline listed in the system STAG.

 Recommended literature